-Expats will quickly realise that the lifestyle in Rome centres around being passionate about life and to make even the most ordinary the extraordinary.
-Simple acts, like enjoying an espresso or unwinding from a busy day with the help of homemade gelato, are carried out with affection and devotion.
+Expats will quickly realise that the lifestyle in Rome centres around passion for life and turning the ordinary into the extraordinary.
+Simple acts, like enjoying an espresso or unwinding from a busy day with the help of homemade gelato, are carried out with devotion.

 Expats initially entranced by the magic of Rome's architecture and rich history will certainly find that, while the city's past is certainly awe-inspiring, its present is equally invigorating.

 Shopping in Rome

 Italian designers are synonymous with style and accomplishment.
-Expats will find that shopping in Rome is an exquisite experience.
+Shopping in Rome is an experience.
 Big sales in January and July make these months especially great times to shop around.
 From big labels to boutique bargains, the city's side streets and boulevards have it all.

 The two biggest shopping streets in Rome are Via del Corso and Via Condotti, which runs from the Spanish steps.
 Expats can find Fendi, Prada, Gucci and many other famous brands.

 For those who prefer a more bohemian shopping experience, the area within and around Trastevere and Piazza Navona offers an array of artisanal goods and antiquity shops.
 Everything from vintage clothing to Roman stamp collections is on display.